Our Model

 Increasing incentives to use the internet by expanding locally relevant content

 Locally relevant content is a critical incentive for getting people across the globe to use and pay for the internet.
 Sharing and supporting best practices in scaling the production of locally relevant content is a powerful way to help more people to use the internet to improve their lives.
 Moreover, the current lack of localized content for the majority of communities around the world not only excludes their members from participating in digital society, but also perpetuates the cycle of unaffordable connectivity as few people are willing to pay for access to content that fails to speak to their experience.
-Expanding locally relevant content encourages more diverse users to access and pay for internet services themselves, starting a new cycle in which the online realm begins to more accurately resemble and serve the world in whole.
+Expanding locally relevant content encourages more people to use internet services, creating a cycle in which the internet gradually more accurately reflects the world’s diversity.

 See more